 Coed Hirwaun Community Association

 Community web sites are starting to lose their prominence as a focal point for local information, with Facebook groups becoming more popular due to their inherent collaborative nature.
-The purpose of the community web site must keep up the pace and the CHCA site has been designed to complement the Facebook presence of the community association.
+A community web site must now shift its focus to becoming a landing page for search results, directing the visitors to the relevant new media content.
+As such the CHCA site has been designed to complement the Facebook presence of the community association.
 Intended as an initial public online presence for the village and the community association, the site includes all the local information you’d expect including location information and details of local services.
 All local village news cross-posts to the associated Facebook group and the site also displays the latest Facebook information from the group.

 Following the building of a Multi Use Games Area (MUGA) in the village, Speak to the Geek have integrated an online booking form into the site allowing residents to view availability of the MUGA on a calendar system, and also book timeslots with payments made via PayPal.